UniverseDevel/Netflex/DOCUMENTATION.md

   variable '$libraries' with array of data for each library that needs to be checked.
 It also contains variable '$github_token' that is optional, but filling it will remove API rate limits.
 Token can be stored separate from script in external file, check variable '$github_token_path'.
-- Ratings are shown by detecting Netflix ID of the show then contacting WikiData API (https://www.wikidata.org/wiki/Wikidata:Main_Page) via Ajax call with SPARQL query using Netflix ID to find IMDb ID.
+- Ratings are shown by detecting Netflix ID of the show, then contacting WikiData API (https://www.wikidata.org/wiki/Wikidata:Main_Page) via Ajax call with SPARQL query using Netflix ID to find IMDb ID.
 IMDb ID is then used when contacting OMDB API (https://www.omdbapi.com/), who is the provider of ratings in this extension.
 To contact OMDB API, API key is used which needs to be generated either for free at https://www.omdbapi.com/apikey.aspx (limited to 1 000 daily queries) or by